Can Interpretation Predict Behavior on Unseen Data?: Effects of Causal Intervention on Attention

 Our causal experiments involve uniform ablation of the attention distribution in all attention heads (Section \ref{sec:ablation}).
 We ablate all attention in order to uniformly and symmetrically intervene on all models.
 This is in contrast to ablating exclusively hierarchical heads, which would require us to compare models on an ``unequal footing," in the sense that some models would have 0 heads ablated, some models 1 head ablated, and some models 2 or more.
 Ablating all attention allows us to definitively eliminate all influence from hierarchical heads without introducing asymmetric interventions.

 We also examined the effects of ablating individual heads one at a time.
 We found effects that were generally generally very similar (if weaker), in comparison with full attention ablation; in particular, in models with 2 or more hierarchical heads, full attention ablation tended to affect OOD accuracy more strongly than one-at-a-time attention ablation.
-Ultimately, one-head-at-a-time ablation demonstrates the same trend as full attention ablation: ablating negative depth heads reduces \balanced{} behavior, while ablating sign-matching heads increases this behavior.
+Ultimately, one-head-at-a-time ablation demonstrates the same trend as full attention ablation: ablating violation heads reduces \balanced{} behavior, while ablating signmatching heads increases this behavior.
 See Figure \ref{fig:single-heads}.